Flash-1337/OutlookGenerator/README.md

 4. Build the solution by right-clicking on the solution in Solution Explorer and selecting **Build Solution**.

 ## Usage

-1. Modify the `Program.cs` file to customize the account generation process according to your requirements.
+1. Download the required extension [here](https://github.com/capsolver/capsolver-browser-extension/releases/latest)
+2. Extract archive into the same directory as the executable

-2. Run the application and observe the automated account generation process.
+3. Run the application and observe the automated account generation process.

-3. Upon completion, the generated account details will be saved to a txt file named `accounts.txt`.
+4. Upon completion, the generated account details will be saved to a txt file named `accounts.txt`.

 ## Contributing